Craig Robertson (American football)

-Craig Robertson (born February 11, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL).
+Craig Robertson (born February 11, 1988) is an American professional football coach and former player who was a linebacker in the National Football League (NFL).
 He was signed by the Cleveland Browns as an undrafted free agent in 2011.
 Robertson played college football for the North Texas Mean Green.
+As of February 2026, Robertson is the defensive quality control coach for the Buffalo Bills.

 Early life

 Craig Robertson attended Stafford High School in Stafford, Texas.

 Robertson played many positions in high school, including option quarterback, running back, cornerback, wide receiver, kicker and punter.
 Robertson was also an all-star performer in basketball and baseball.
 He was also an honor roll student and member of student council while prepping at Stafford High School.
 Following a stellar career on and off the field at Stafford, Robertson chose to play football at the University of North Texas.
 Robertson is one of only four former football players from Stafford High School to play in the NFL, others being Boris Anyama, Adrian Awasom, and Jalen Pitre.